FernandoFH/Spotify-clone/README.md

   - This project will include data modeling, backend logic and front end the Spotify
   - (BETA) Payments to Artists in Crypto

-⚠️⚠️ DISCLAIMER: This construction is for educational purposes, the architecture and technology decisions are my own opinions.
+⚠️⚠️ DISCLAIMER: This construction is for educational purposes, architecture and technology decisions are my own opinions.

 ## Stack
 #### Database